Timception/Drift-Keyboard-V3---Wired-Vial-Version/readme.md

 ## For those interested: [Drift Keyboard V3 Wireless](https://github.com/Timception/zmk-config-drift-v3-editor)

- - The outer acrylic, plates, OLED covers and bottom pieces are all compatible with this version as well
+ - The original outer acrylic, plates, OLED covers and bottom pieces are all compatible with this version as well
 <br/><br/>